apollographql/apollo-client/.api-reports/api-report-react_hoc.api.md

 }>;

 // @public (undocumented)
+export interface MutateProps<TData = any, TGraphQLVariables = OperationVariables> {
+    // Warning: (ae-forgotten-export) The symbol "MutationFunction" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    mutate: MutationFunction<TData, TGraphQLVariables>;
+    // Warning: (ae-forgotten-export) The symbol "MutationResult" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    result: MutationResult<TData>;
+}

+// @public (undocumented)
 interface MutationBaseOptions<TData = any, TVariables = OperationVariables, TContext = DefaultContext, TCache extends ApolloCache<any> = ApolloCache<any>> {
     awaitRefetchQueries?: boolean;
     context?: TContext;